idaholab/MontePy/doc/source/starting.rst

 Materials
 ---------

-Materials are how he nuclide concentrations in cells are specified.
+Materials are how the nuclide concentrations in cells are specified.
 MontePy has always supported materials, but since version 1.0.0 the design of the interface has changed significantly, and greatly improved.